spatie/pdf-to-image/README.md

 Uncaught ImagickException: FailedToExecuteCommand 'gs'
 ```

 This can be fixed by adding the following line at the end of your `php-fpm.conf` file and restarting PHP FPM.
 If you're unsure where the `php-fpm.conf` file is located you can check `phpinfo()`.
+If you are using Laravel Valet the `php-fpm.conf` file will be located in the `/usr/local/etc/php/YOUR-PHP-VERSION` directory.

 ```
 env[PATH] = /usr/local/bin:/usr/bin:/bin